nchase/css/css-type.md

 * When building vertical rhythm into a context, limit bi-directional margin declarations.

-  You don't want them.
-You want to extinguish them.
-You want to express vertical rhythm in one direction.
+  You don't want anything bi-directional.
+You want to extinguish bi-directionality.
+  You really and truly want to express the Type's vertical rhythm in one direction.

 * Avoid specifying units for `line-height`, especially the `em` unit, unless there's a really good reason for it.